Klipsch La Scala Mk1 – £5000

 Usually, amps which are full bodied/overly full bodied will sound less on the beat particularly in the bass.

-But these were rather ploddy sounding without being overly full bodied.
+But these were rather ploddy sounding without being overly full bodied in my opinion.

 A down side of Class A perhaps?